Reading (legislature): New Zealand

+It was possible in the earliest years of the New Zealand Parliament for a bill to be defeated on first reading if a member introduced it and no one seconded it, even if the first reading did not require a formal vote.
+However, the practice of requiring a seconder for a motion has since been removed, and thus an introduced bill cannot be defeated until the end of its first reading.

 Poland

 In the Polish Sejm, the first reading comprises a debate on the general outlines of the bill.
 Notably, only constitutional amendment bills, money bills, electoral law bills, and law code bills have their first reading at a plenary session of the Sejm; all other bills have their first reading occur in committee, unless the Marshal of the Sejm decides to refer them to the plenum.

 Russia

 In the Russian State Duma, the first reading includes a debate on the general outlines of the bill followed by a vote on whether or not to send it to committee.